Prag8855/aab/content/guides/pension-payments-refund.md

 - **[⭐ Germany Pension Refund](/out/germany-pension-refund)**
     Their fee is 9.75% of your refund (no minimum or maximum fee).[^30] They specialise in pension refunds since 2007.
 They helped me a lot, and they verified this guide many times.
 Every case goes through their lawyers.
 - **[TaxBack](/out/taxback)**
     Their fee is 19.8% of your refund,[^32] or minimum 60€.
-They offer various international tax services.
 I do not recommend them.
 They don't specialise in pension refunds, and their fee is too high.
 - **[Germany Mantra](/out/germany-mantra)**
     Unknown fees.
 This company is based in India.[^33] They offer relocation services for Indians since at least 2011.[^34] They never answered my emails.